Sandman2-0/PythonToExe/README.md

 # Usage:

-Upon launching the program ([compiler.py](https://github.com/Sandman2-0/PythonToExe/blob/main/compiler.py)):
+Upon launching the program ([compiler.exe](https://github.com/Sandman2-0/PythonToExe/blob/main/compiler.exe) or [compiler.py](https://github.com/Sandman2-0/PythonToExe/blob/main/compiler.py)):
 - Click browse, then find the file you would like to compile.
 - Check each box based on how you wish to compile the program.
     <br/>-> Compile to One File (Compiles the program and all it's dependencies into one singular EXE)